-- Strip vegetation, loose topsoil, existing pavements, vegetation and any otherwise unsuitable materials from the pavement area.
-The pavement area is defined as the area that extends at least three (3) feet (horizontal) beyond the perimeter of the proposed pavement and any adjacent flatwork (sidewalks). - Perform cut and fill to accommodate the design pavement subgrade elevation (also referenced as the bottom of the base course).
-On-site soils can be used for grade adjustments in fill areas.
-Refer to the Section 4.2 of this report for requirements for the placement of on-site soils and select fill materials. - After achieving the required excavation depth, and before placing any fill, the exposed excavation subgrade should be proof-rolled with at least a 20-ton roller, or equivalent equipment, to evidence any weak yielding zones.
+- Subsurface soil conditions exhibit a Plasticity Index (PI) greater than 20; City of San Antonio (COSA) pavement design guidelines require these soils be lime treated.
+Expansion and contraction of the clay soils underlying the proposed roadways can reduce the serviceability of the roadway and lead to deterioration in the quality of the pavement system.
+The following earthwork recommendations must be performed prior to pavement construction. - Strip vegetation, loose topsoil, previous foundations, utilities, existing pavements, vegetation and any otherwise unsuitable materials from the pavement area.
+The pavement area is defined as the area that extends at least 3 feet (horizontal) beyond the perimeter of the proposed pavement and any adjacent flatwork (sidewalks). - Perform cut and fill to accommodate the design pavement subgrade elevation (also referenced as the bottom of the base course).
+Onsite soils can be used for grade adjustments in fill areas.
+Refer to Section 4.0 of this report for requirements for the placement of onsite soils and select fill materials. - After achieving the required excavation depth, and before placing any fill, the exposed excavation subgrade should be proof-rolled with at least a 20-ton roller, or equivalent equipment, to evidence any weak yielding zones.
 A technical representative of our firm should be present to observe the proof-rolling operations.
 If any weak yielding zones are present, they should be over-excavated, both vertically and horizontally, until competent soils are exposed.
-The excavated soil can be used to restore the excavation subgrade, provided that the soils are relatively free and clean of deleterious material or materials exceeding three (3) inches in maximum dimension.
-The excavated soil or imported fill soil shall be placed in maximum 6-inch compacted lifts.
-Each lift of soil shall be moisture conditioned and compacted as described in the Section 4.2.
+The excavated soil can be used to restore the excavation subgrade, provided that the soils are relatively free and clean of deleterious material or materials exceeding 3 inches in maximum dimension.
+The excavated or imported fill soil shall be placed in a maximum of 6-inch compacted lifts.
+Each lift of soil shall be moisture conditioned and compacted as described in Section 4.0. - After proof-rolling and replacing any weak yielding zones, the clay subgrade should be lime treated in accordance with TxDOT Item 260.
+The lime shall be in slurry form.
+It is anticipated that approximately six (6) percent hydrated lime will be required (approximately 35 pounds per square yard).
+The soil-lime mixture shall be placed between optimum and +4 percentage points of the optimum moisture content and shall be compacted to at least 95 percent of the maximum dry density determined in accordance with the Standard compaction effort (ASTM D 698). - For pavement subgrades, the earthwork described here should result in approximately six (6) inches of lime-treated soil below the design pavement subgrade elevation.